RealImage/challenge2015/README.md

 https://data.moviebuff.com/martin-scorsese

 https://data.moviebuff.com/taxi-driver

+##Notes
+* If you receive HTTP errors when trying to fetch the data, that might be the CDN throttling you.
+Luckily, Go has some very elegant idioms for rate limiting :)
+* There may be a discrepancy in some cases where a movie appears on an actor's list but not vice versa.
+These issues are usually resolved in a few hours, so feel free to either ignore them or handle them in some way.

 ##Submissions
 Feel free to fork this repo and submit a pull request with your code.
 If you would like to use a private repo or hide your solution, do add `@rajeshr` and `@sudhirj` as collaborators and let us know at sudhir.j@moviebuff.com